imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 `dockerized` means we are running the measurements within a Docker container with the flags `--privileged --security-opt seccomp:unconfined`.
 See TODO link to Makefile for the exact invocations.

+**NOTE** during the analysis we noticed the differences in the results obtained in various environments were small, one order of magnitude lower than the differences between various EVM implementations.
+We will focus on citing and discussing only the results coming from the `AWS` setup and prioritize the challenge of equilibrating the gas cost schedule to cater for various EVMs.

 #### Garbage collection

-For the Go EVM `geth` we turn garbage collection off using the `GOGC=off` environment variable and we run `runtime.GC()` manually after each measurement, excluding it's execution from the captured time.
+For the Go EVM `geth` we turn garbage collection off using the `GOGC=off` environment variable but we _haven't_ run `runtime.GC()` at all.
+See gc section **TODO** for the details.

 #### Timer